-Regardless of whether you are moving in with someone or you are currently cohabiting with your partner, you need to make sure your financial rights are protected, particularly if your property is owned rather than rented.
-An appropriately put together written agreement called a cohabitation agreement can help to reduce some of the uncertainty that may arise in the event a relationship breaks down.
+Whether you are moving in with your partner or you are currently cohabiting, you should make sure your financial rights are protected, particularly if your property is owned rather than rented.

-A cohabitation agreement is a legally binding document entered into by two people who either are or are about to start living together and sets out their financial obligations to one another.
+A cohabitation agreement is a legally binding contract entered into by two people who either are or are about to start living together, and sets out their financial obligations to one another.
 This can be as simple as setting out how the proceeds of sale of a property will be divided if the relationship ends, or as complicated as a lengthy document dealing with all elements of a couple’s financial life together.
-For instance, the agreement might:
+An agreement might:

 - Deal with how much each partner will contribute towards household expenses